 Èjì Ogbe

-Inner Principle: True upliftment begins when the devotee stops waiting for external rescue.
+Inner Principle: True upliftment begins when I- SwamiG stops waiting for external rescue.

-A SwamiG Institute study page built around the pragmatic and inner-developmental reading of the 16 major Odu as reflected in Ogbon Inu.
-This page is designed for study, teaching, reflection, and spiritual self-development.
+This page is built around the pragmatic and inner-developmental reading of the 16 major Odu as reflected in Ogbon Inu.
+This page is designed for study, teaching, reflection, and spiritual self-development by the author.

-In this framework, the Odu are approached as a curriculum of consciousness, character, and practical spirituality rather than as symbols to be admired from a distance.
+In this response, the Odu are approached as a curriculum of consciousness, character, and practical spirituality rather than as symbols to be admired from a distance.

-Each card includes: the Odu name, a study phrase, the inner principle, and a practical SGI-style reflection.
+Each card includes: the Odu name, a study phrase, the inner principle, and a practical reflection.

-Inner Principle: True upliftment begins when the devotee stops waiting for external rescue.
+Inner Principle: True upliftment begins when I- SwamiG stops waiting for external rescue.

 Inner Principle: Death includes patterns of self-harm, despair, waste, and needless suffering.